-Cast iron is the best metal for a fireplace grate.
-It consists of a single metal piece, eliminating the need for welds that can potentially fail.
-Cast iron also retains heat better than steel.
+Cast-iron fireplace grates are the best metal for a fireplace grate.
+These grates eliminate the need for welds that can potentially fail and also retain heat better than steel.

 Q. How are fireplace grates measured?

 Fireplace grates are measured in length and depth.
-When measuring for a fireplace grate, remember that grates need about 3 inches of free space around all sides to promote proper airflow.
+A fireplace grate usually needs about 3 inches of free space around all sides to promote proper airflow.

 Q. How do I clean a fireplace grate?

-Yes, you can have a fire in a wood-burning fireplace without a grate.
+Yes, a wood-burning fireplace can be used without a grate.
 A grate simply allows a fire to burn more efficiently while making it easier to manage.

 Bob Vila has been America’s Handyman since 1979.
 As the host of beloved and groundbreaking TV series including “This Old House” and “Bob Vila’s Home Again,” he popularized and became synonymous with “do-it-yourself” home improvement.